The realization space of an unstable coalgebra

 These resolutions are given by products of Eilenberg-MacLane spaces of type $\mathbb{F}$ in each cosimplicial degree.
-More precisely, they are fibrant replacements in the resolution model category structure on cosimplicial spaces $c \mc{S}^{\mc{G}}$ with respect to the set of Eilenberg-MacLane spaces.
+More precisely, they are fibrant replacements in the resolution model structure $c \mc{S}^{\mc{G}}$ on the category of cosimplicial spaces $c\mc{S}$ with respect to the class \mc{G} of Eilenberg-MacLane spaces.

-There is a notion of a Postnikov decomposition for such resolutions defined with respect to the cosimplicial direction.
-In this cosimplicial context, it is given dually by a skeletal filtration and its terms are characterized by connectivity and vanishing conditions - which are similar to the classical case but are defined with respect to the (external) simplicial structure of the category of cosimplicial spaces.
-A potential $n$-stage for $C$ is then defined to be a cosimplicial space which satisfies these conditions so that it may potentially be the appropriate skeleton of an actual realization.
-The definition makes sense also for $n=\infty$ giving rise to the notion of an $\infty$-stage.
-The category whose objects are potential $n$-stages of $C$ defines a moduli space $\mc{M}_{n}(C)$ in $c \mc{S}^{\mc{G}}$ and the derived skeleton functor induces a map
+There is a notion of a Postnikov decomposition for such resolutions defined in the cosimplicial direction.
+It is given by the skeletal filtration.
+Its terms are characterized by connectivity and vanishing conditions similar to the classical case of spaces.
+A potential $n$-stage for $C$ is then defined to be a cosimplicial space which satisfies such conditions so that it may potentially be the $(n+1)$-skeleton of an actual realization.
+The definition makes sense also for $n=\infty$, giving rise to the notion of an $\infty$-stage.
+The category whose objects are potential $n$-stages for $C$ defines a moduli space $\mc{M}_{n}(C)$ in $c \mc{S}^{\mc{G}}$ and the derived skeleton functor induces a map